top of page

 Section 504 at LCA

-A Section 504 Plan is a legal document falling under the provisions of the Rehabilitation Act of 1973.
-It is designed to plan a program of instructional services to assist students with special needs who are in a regular education setting.
+A Section 504 Plan is a legal document falling under the Rehabilitation Act of 1973 provisions.
+It is designed to plan an instructional services program to assist students with special needs in a regular education setting.
 A 504 Plan is not an Individualized Education Plan (IEP) as is required for exceptional students.
-However, a student moving from an exceptional children's program to a regular education placement could be placed under a 504 Plan.
+However, a student moving from an outstanding children's program to a regular education placement could be placed under a 504 Plan.

 504 Parents' Rights